top of page

 19. Highlight your contact information with a background color

 Make critical details, like your email and phone number, easy to spot by placing them against a shaded background.
-A soft but distinct color adds emphasis without disrupting the overall design.
+A soft but distinct color adds emphasis without disrupting the design.
 This small adjustment ensures recruiters find your info in seconds.

 20. Add direct links to your social media platforms

 If you have a polished LinkedIn profile or professional portfolio, link it directly in your resume.
 Use clean hyperlink text or simple icons for a sleek addition.
-This saves recruiters time and gives them a fuller picture of your experience right at their fingertips.
+This saves recruiters time and gives them a fuller picture of your experience at their fingertips.

 21. Encourage interaction with clickable links

 Turn your static resume into an interactive document by embedding hyperlinks to your email, portfolio or LinkedIn.
-This modern touch not only looks sleek but also makes it effortless for recruiters to connect with you.
+This modern touch not only looks sleek, but also makes it effortless for recruiters to connect with you.

 22. Design a data-driven infographic resume